surajmahar/Rain-fall-prediction/README.md

 * Out of these catboost, random forest and Logistic Regression were top 3
 * The conclusion were made using classification metrics. roc curve and auc score

-* You can also check out the report for more info [Click Here to See Report](https://github.com/kumar-shashank/Rainfall_Prediction-Using-ML_Flask/blob/master/Report.pdf)